 Shutting off the entire house’s water supply is a serious step and requires organisation and planning ahead of time.
 Read all the instructions for the shower repair carefully and make sure you have all the necessary tools and materials at hand.
 This will help you work faster and hence – minimise the time the water is off.
 Alert your family before shutting the general water supply – they also need to plan their day.
 Warn them, they won’t be able to use some appliances – like the washing machine and dishwasher, and that each toilet has just one flush.
 After you shut down the main water valve, open the bathroom sink tap to drain all water left in the nearby pipes.

 There are different types of faucet valves and fixing them requires various methods.
 Before attempting a DIY repair, make sure you have all the tools and parts readily.
-If you aren’t fully confident that you can handle fixing the faucet yourself, it is better to hire a handyman for the shower repair.
+If you aren’t fully confident that you can handle fixing the faucet yourself, it is better to hire a plumber for the shower repair.